 The full recipe with measurements is in the recipe card below.

 Step 1: Preheat the oven to 350℉ (176℃).
-Combine the ingredients for the white sauce in a small bowl and whisk until smooth.
+Then, whisk the ingredients for the Alabama white sauce in a small bowl until smooth.

-Step 6: Bake for 15-20 minutes until soft and heated through.
+Step 5: Brush the rolls with melted butter and sprinkle with poppy seeds.
+Bake for 15-20 minutes until soft and heated through.

-If you enjoy the sliders, try more appetizer recipes!
+If you enjoy the brisket sliders, try one of these appetizer recipes!

 What Goes with Brisket Sliders?